gypsymauro/wamba/README.md

 it doens't needs authentication 'cause it's a readonly tool, at work we use it to monitor the server where Roaming Profiles and Redirected Folders are stored.

+## What's not wamba

+It's not a tool for configuring samba its just for monitoring

 ## How to install

 Install php and sudo (on Debian: apt-get install libapache2-mod-php5 sudo)